Preventing Caregiver Burnout - Protecting Your Own Mental Health While Caring for Family

 Loss of One's Own Life

 Hobbies, friendships, work, personal time.
 When caregiving becomes the center of life, identities beyond "caregiver" disappear.
 Losing the sense of living one's own life is a major factor in depression.
+It is not unusual for caregivers to become so cornered that they ask themselves "what am I living for."

 Four Practices to Protect Yourself